devfile/registry-operator/README.md

 ## Testing

-To run integration tests for the operator, run `make test_integration`.
+To run integration tests for the operator, run `make test-integration`.

 By default, the tests will use the default image for the operator, `quay.io/devfile/registry-operator:next`.
 To use your own image, run:

 ```
 export IMG=<your-operator-image>
-make test_integration
+make test-integration
 ```

 ### Run operator locally